blmiranda/overbot/README.md

-# Discord bot made to give more infromation about win/lose in ranked games on Overwatch 2!
+# Discord bot made to give more information about win/lose in ranked games on Overwatch 2!

 - Made with NodeJS
 - Currently functional, just not available for the public yet